Posted: 07/07/11 | July 7th, 2011

 One of the biggest sacrifices I made in order to travel was leaving a relationship.
 Naturally, one of the very first questions people ask me is what it’s like to be single on the road.

-Age doesn’t seem to be as monumental or divisive on the road, and no one seems to care that they are 10 years younger or 20 years older than you.
+Age doesn’t seem to be as monumental or divisive on the road, and no one seems to care about being 10 years younger or 20 years older than you.
 The only painful ego blow is when you make a cultural reference that your new “friend” doesn’t understand because when it was popular, he was still in elementary school.

 We do see cultural differences when we first meet people, but we’re drawn together by those differences and lured into thinking that they’re cute and lovable.

-Travel seems to condense the average span of a relationship, and it’s common to have a one-week love that passes through all of the phases of a traditional coupling: getting to know each other, lovers honeymoon, settling down, growing apart, awkward break-up.
+Travel seems to condense the average lifespan of a relationship, and it’s common to have a one-week love that passes through all of the phases of a traditional coupling: getting to know each other, lovers’ honeymoon, settling down, growing apart, and awkward break-up.

-You can meet someone on a Monday, think the sun shines just for them all week, and by Sunday be happy they have to catch a flight out of the country.
+You can meet someone on a Monday, think the sun shines just for him or her all week, and by Sunday be happy they have to catch a flight out of the country.
 It’s best to accept that every season has an end, be casual friends on Facebook for a few weeks, and then never speak to each other again.

-Hostels are fantastic for meeting people, but are also the ultimate breeding ground for jealousy.
-One day you meet a great guy, seem to hit it off spending every moment of the day together, then a new group of girls arrives and one of them realizes how great your guy is and makes a move.
+Hostels are fantastic for meeting people, but they are also the ultimate breeding ground for jealousy.
+One day you meet a great guy and seem to hit it off, spending every moment of the day together.
+But then a new group of girls arrives, and one of them realizes how great your guy is and makes a move.

 It never ends well.
-You either resort to high school tactics, hoping your “old” hostel friends you have only known a few days will shun her, ultimately making her move on to a new city and away from your man, or, better yet, there’s a drunken night out where you confront her or him.
-Either way, you look like a fool for becoming psychotically attached to some boy you have only known for 3 days.
+You either resort to high-school tactics — hoping your “old” hostel friends you’ve only known a few days will shun her, ultimately making her move on to a new city and away from your man — or better yet, there’s a drunken night out where you confront her or him.
+Either way, you look like a fool for becoming psychotically attached to some boy you’ve only known for three days.

-Then you move on because you are so embarrassed and cannot bear to face any of these people ever again.
+Then you move on because you’re so embarrassed and cannot bear to face any of these people ever again.

-But that’s not to discourage anyone from trying to find love on the road.
-The bumps along the way are what make great stories amongst friends that you will laugh and cry about later.
-[Editor's Note: Here are my own experiences on finding love while traveling.]
+But none of this is to discourage anyone from trying to find love on the road.
+The bumps along the way are what make great stories among friends that you’ll laugh and cry about later.
+[Matt’s note: Here are my own experiences on finding love while traveling.]

 I’m not ruling out finding love in any place.
 And I’ll never rule out that the sun-kissed cabana boy just could be “the one.”

-Ayngelina left a great job, boyfriend, friends and apartment to find inspiration in Latin America.
+Ayngelina left a great job, boyfriend, friends, and apartment to find inspiration in Central America.
 You can read about her adventures at Bacon is Magic (which it is!).